Sounds

 which lets everyone do APRS using any radio with DTMF

-keypad, not just those with APRS radios.
+keypad, not just those with APRS radios. in addition

 The